Looking for At-Home UTI Remedies? Here’s Why That Could Do More Harm Than Good, According to a Urologist

 While some home techniques and strategies can help prevent UTIs, they are not effective treatments for active infections.
 And, Dr. Shusterman explains that, if left untreated, UTIs can lead to painful bladder or kidney infections, which could potentially send you to an ER.

-So if you think you have a UTI, make an appointment with your doctor ASAP to make sure that's what it actually is (since burning pee can have other causes, too), and get the medicine you need to get some relief.
+So if you think you have a UTI, make an appointment with your doctor ASAP to make sure that's what it actually is (since it's possible to have a burning sensation after urinating but no infection, too), and get the medicine you need to get some relief.

 About that cranberry juice...